Banana Popsicles

 Instructions

-- In a blender combine the 5 bananas, ½ cup coconut milk, and 2 tablespoons of sweetener of your choice see note 2.
+- In a blender combine the bananas, coconut milk, and sweetener of your choice see note 2.
+5-6 large bananas, ½ cup coconut milk, 2 tablespoon maple syrup

 - Blend until smooth about 30 seconds.